bocasfx/Q/README.md

 ------

 Q is a Nodular Synthesizer/Sequencer controlled by the interactions between nodes and particle streams.
+It was built using [Electron](https://electron.atom.io/) and [React](https://facebook.github.io/react/).

 ![Q](./resources/docs/ui.png)

 ## Nodes

+Nodes generate sound whenever they become in contact with a particle.
+There are three different types of nodes:

 - **Synth**
   - Two oscillators per node.